 We are delivering the Clyde Waterfront and Renfrew Riverside project on behalf of Renfrewshire Council.

 Funded through the Glasgow City Region City Deal the project is creating an attractive waterfront area and connecting communities through construction of an opening road bridge over the River Clyde at Renfrew.
 The two-lane bridge will accommodate vehicles, pedestrians and cyclists and open for passing ships, spanning 184-metres from Renfrew to the boundary between Glasgow and West Dunbartonshire.

-Construction also includes a connecting road between the bridge and the Advanced Manufacturing Innovation District Scotland (AMIDS) with new walking and cycling routes through Renfrew and across the bridge, connecting to Yoker train station and the national cycling network.
+Construction also includes a connecting road between the bridge and the Advanced Manufacturing Innovation District Scotland (AMIDS) and new walking and cycling routes through Renfrew and across the bridge, connecting to Yoker train station and the national cycling network.

 Our mission is “to help protect and improve the environment, conserve resources and tackle climate change for the benefit of current and future generations”.